-Having multiple sex partners linked to later drug and alcohol problemsFebruary 15th, 2013 in Psychology & Psychiatry /
+Having multiple sex partners linked to later drug and alcohol problemsFebruary 15, 2013 in Medicine & Health / Psychology & Psychiatry

 The more sex partners young adults have the more likely they are to go on to develop alcohol or cannabis dependence disorders in young adulthood, according to new University of Otago research.